How to Build Marketing Funnels with Email

 To retain their customers and encourage loyalty, Canva sends educational emails to teach their customers how to use Canva.

 Bringing subscribers to this stage of the marketing funnel is extremely valuable.
-Why?
-Because the most effective marketing is referral marketing.
+The most effective marketing is referral marketing.
 When your friend tells you a certain product is awesome, you are much more likely to purchase that product because you trust your friend.

 What are some ways to use email to turn your customers into raving fans?

-- Include a survey in an email to learn how you could improve your product/service.
+- Include a survey in an email to learn how you could improve your product or service

 To make their subscribers feel special, Godiva offers discounts to their exclusive rewards members.

-By developing your email strategy with the marketing funnel in mind, you’ll convert more prospects into customers and more customers into fans, which means more money for your business.
+Develop your email strategy with the marketing funnel in mind.
+Doing so, you’ll convert more prospects into customers and more customers into fans, which means more money for your business.
 Yay!